HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 1. {{ site.data.base-example-list[8] }}
 1. {{ site.data.base-example-list[9] }}
 1. {{ site.data.base-example-list[4] }}
-2. {{ site.data.base-example-list[5] }} For the actual request, the LOINC attachment code 11506-3,History & Physical Note, is used.
+2. {{ site.data.base-example-list[5] }} For the actual request, the LOINC attachment code 11506-3, History & Physical Note, is used.
 3. The Patient B’s Documents referenced by Task.output are contained resources and the actual <span class="bg-success" markdown="1">documents are base64 pdf files</span><!-- new-content --> in the DocumentReference.content.attachment.data elements.
 By polling the Task, the Payer already has the data when the Task is completed and there is no need to perform an additional RESTful GET to fetch them (documents from the resource are rendered in this example).